caleblee24/PitchGuard/docs/PitchGuard_White_Paper_Professional.md

 - **Medium Risk (Top 10%)**: 4.1 alerts/day, 5.8 day median lead time
 - **Broad Risk (Top 20%)**: 8.7 alerts/day, 4.1 day median lead time

+Figure 7 illustrates the operational characteristics of different alert budgets, showing the trade-off between lead time and precision.
+The system provides actionable alerts with sufficient lead time for intervention while maintaining manageable alert volumes.

 ## V. SYSTEM IMPLEMENTATION

 ### A. Technical Architecture

-PitchGuard is built using a modern microservices architecture with the following components:
+PitchGuard is built using a modern microservices architecture with the following components, as illustrated in Figure 9:

 **Backend (FastAPI):**
 - RESTful API with automatic documentation